heikkisa/blender-import-sketchup/README.md

 **2. Some faces have lost their textures**

-Happens occasionally.
+Happens occasionally, try to enable "Fix duplicate vertices".
 One workaround is to select all faces that should be textured and texture map them again.
 If the surface is large and texture is not very complex it is sometimes enough to unwrap them all and scale the texture coordinates until it looks reasonable.

 **3. Some faces have wrong material**

-Happens occasionally.
+Happens occasionally, try to enable "Fix duplicate vertices".
 Usually it is easiest to use the face selection mode, select invalid faces and assign the correct material by hand.
 This might have messed up the face texture coordinates in which case you might have to remap those faces.
 If you are feeling lazy you could select all faces and then apply the same solution as to problem 2 (unwrap all).

 **4. Some models import correctly, some look terrible**